agiga-quanta/pskgi_poc/README.md

 ## Pacific Salmon Knowledge Graph Initiative

 ### A. Overview
 DFO’s Pacific Salmon Strategy (PSS) is a multi-branch initiative that seeks to transform the governance, management and assessment of salmon in the Pacific Region.
-Those leading this initiative, which is anticipated to begin in earnest in 2021, recognize the potential of a applying Knowledge Graph (KG) (or labelled property graph, e.g. Neo4j.com) technology to assist in the assembly, storage and interpretation of complex salmon-related data and information.
+Those leading this initiative, which is anticipated to begin in earnest in 2021, recognize the potential of applying Knowledge Graph (KG) (or labelled property graph, e.g. Neo4j.com) technology to assist in the assembly, storage and interpretation of complex salmon-related data and information.

 One focus of the initiative is on information pertaining to current salmon rebuilding activities, building upon earlier KG work, including some that focused on southern BC Chinook salmon.